To really talk about CinemaScope and its impact on cinema we need to understand a little of what cinema was like pre-1950s.

 He set up a company ‘Societe Tech-nique d’Optique et de Photographie’ (Technical Society of Optics and Photography) to manufacture the Hypergonar lenses.
 The company produced many of the lenses and they can still be found today.

 But Henri Chrétien had trouble getting the movie industry interested in his lenses.
-As early as 1928 Chrétien presented a demonstration to Paramount but they did not proceed to use his lens.
+As early as 1928 Chrétien presented a demonstration to

 On December 13th 1952 Fox executives were shown a black and white film that had been shot with Chrétien’s anamorphic lens.